mleager/Instagram-Clone/README.md

   - and accompanying IGW, NAT, Routing Tables, etc.

 - `2 Application Load Balancers`
-  - 1 Internet-facing for frontend, 1 Internal for backend
+  - 1 Internet-Facing ALB for Frontend, 1 Internal ALB for Backend

 - `2 Autoscaling Groups`
-  - 1 for each of the frontend & backend
+  - 1 for each of the Frontend & Backend

 - `MongoDB`
   - MongoDB resources for storing site data